LumoSQL/archive1-LumoSQL-on-github/README.md

 * Test suite.
 Even the speedtest portion of the SQLite test suite only partly works.
 * Close coupling in SQLite.
 Higher levels of SQLite makes assumptions about how the btree code is implemented, eg knowledge about page sizes.
 * Close coupling in the port. eg the 2013 btree.c #includes LMDB's mdb.c (not mdb.h) and directly modifies the internal LMDB struct  MDB_page.
 * Bitrot.
-The upstream trees stopped working in 2015.
+The upstream trees stopped working together in 2015.

 - Regressions, test failures, opportunities and more are tracked as [issues](https://github.com/LumoSQL/LumoSQL/issues)